 The typical waste generated in the Group's office are paper and general waste.
 The majority of waste is disposed at the landfill by qualified contractors.
 The Group has established clear procedures for disposal and management of office garbage and recyclable waste by allocating recycle bins in the offices.
-During the Reporting Year, the Group generated 3.0 tonnes of paper waste, resulting in the non-hazardous waste intensity of 0.00002 tonnes per square metre.
+During the Reporting Year, the Group generated a total of 3.9 tonnes of paper waste, resulting in the non-hazardous waste intensity of 0.00002 tonnes per square metre for property segment and 0.00001 tonnes per customer for hotel segment.
 The major applicable laws and regulations related to the control of waste include, but not limited to, the "Waste Disposal Ordinance" of Hong Kong.

 The Group's hotels strive to reduce the amount of waste that ends up in landfills through waste prevention and recycling.
 To avoid unnecessary paper waste, the Group's hotels have implemented paperless check-in.
-As a result of the low hotel occupancy, the amount of non-hazardous waste sent to landfills by our hotels was minimal.
-This category of waste includes food waste, paper and cardboard, plastics, metals, glass and others such as room amenities and linens.
+Non-hazardous waste of hotels includes food waste, paper and cardboard, plastics, metals, glass and others such as room amenities and linens.
+The Group has established a working guideline on the food waste disposal produced from the kitchens.
 Our hotels also produce small quantities of hazardous waste, which is disposed of responsibly in accordance with the applicable regulations and procedures.

 Seeking to contribute to the closed-loop economy, the Group will work closely with tenants and customers to curb waste generated in their daily operations wherever practicable, through the prevention, reuse, recycling and recovery of waste.
 We will continue to review the effectiveness of the existing initiatives.
-Our goal is to minimize the amount of waste in the long term as directional target and the Group will set achievable targets in future years.
+The Group has set a target to reduce total waste by 10% by FY2032 as compared with the baseline in FY2022.